joness02/IMDB-movie-reviews-sentiment-analysis/README.md

 * Apart from these models that I used I would like to test the dataset upon various other model sand build one myself to test it on real time data.

+### Reproducing Results

+* To reproduce the results you just have to use this function from the notebook **y_pred = clf.predict('Your text to be analyzed.')** and enter your text so that it can evaluate and give you the analysis.

 ### Overview of files in repository

 * There are only 2 files in this repository, one being the README file and the other the IMDB Review project code.ipynb which contains the code for the challenge.